 I join Senator Coghlan in congratulating Muckross House and the National Parks and Wildlife Service on their co-operation in respect of the John B. Yeats painting that the Senator very graphically described.
 I hope the wallpaper is holding up and that there will be no further adultery in the grounds of Muckross House.

 I am not accountable for what happens there but all are welcome.

 I am sure Senator Coghlan will not be roping in anybody soon.

-I agree with Senator Colm Burke on the need for a debate on the issue of litigation in our health service and, in particular, in regard to medical indemnity insurance and the cost of that, as well as the need to protect the men and women who work in the health service.
-Senator Burke is a very strong champion of our health service and has repeatedly raised the issue of the increased recruitment of administrative staff ahead of staff for other parts of the service.
-I will not make reference to the issue of HIQA undertaking an investigation at the National Maternity Hospital because that is still before the courts but it is important that the matters raised by Senator Burke are debated in the House.
+I agree with Senator Colm Burke on the need for a debate on the issue of litigation in the health service and, in particular, in regard to medical indemnity insurance and the cost of it, as well as the need to protect the men and women who work in the health service.
+The Senator is a very strong champion of the health service and has repeatedly raised the issue of the increased recruitment of administrative staff ahead of staff for other parts of the service.
+I will not make reference to the issue of HIQA undertaking an investigation at the National Maternity Hospital because that is still before the courts, but it is important that the matters raised by the Senator be debated in the House.